HadetTheUndying/firestorm-combat-fixes/README.md

 `~/firestorm/skins/default/xui/en`

-The other file is for a somewhat up to date version of the contact sets we pass around place it here.
+The other file is for a somewhat up-to-date version of the contact sets we pass around.

 Place it inside this directory.